 Every training opportunity is an opportunity to practice coordinated, skilled movement – including in the weights room.
 We’re continuously rehearsing patterns of movement and forming habits.
 Getting stronger, more powerful, or having better endurance are all secondary to moving correctly in a coordinated, efficient manner.
 I’m continuously building my list of drills and exercises that accelerate learning to FEEL a movement pattern.

 It’s great when I’m told, “All this time I thought I had it, but now I realise I was just copying a shape.”
-And I’m humbled every time I realise this myself, even for movements I’ve been practising for over 20 years!
+And I’m humbled every time I discover this again myself, even for movements I’ve been practising for over 20 years!